 Today we have a leisurely visit to the eastern shores of Lake St. Lucia.
 We would spend some time at the beach at Cape Vidal.
 After lunch we will make our way back to St. Lucia via the circular route.
 The rest of the afternoon can then be spent at leisure or to visit the Crocodile and Snake Centre.
 For the more adventurous, there are a number of activities one can partake in.
 These are for your own account and include, inter alia, the choice of a two-hour boat based whale watching tour to see among others the southern right whale (in season, June to November), a night turtle tour, (in season, Nov. to Feb.) - here to try and find the leatherback turtles that visit these shores to lay their eggs, horse riding, both on the beach or in the reserve, kayaking on the lake, mountain biking and others.
 Should you choose to do any of these optional activities, we would amend the day’s activity to accommodate this.

-After breakfast we will board a boat for a two hour cruise on the lake in this proclaimed World Heritage Site.
-Here you are guaranteed to see hippos, and a very good chance of seeing crocodiles and a vast array of bird-life.
-After our two-hour cruise and lunch we make our way back to Durban, arriving in time for your departure flight from the King Shaka International Airport or to drop you off at your overnight accommodation.
+After breakfast we will board a boat for a two-hour cruise on the lake in this proclaimed World Heritage Site.
+Here you are guaranteed to see hippos, with a very good chance of seeing crocodiles and a vast array of birdlife.

 |iSimangaliso Wetland Park, St. Lucia|